 “Cosmetic sclerotherapy is a treatment where the vein is directly injected with an agent like Asclera or Sotradecol.
 The vein then gets occluded and over time the body reabsorbs it,” explains Dr.Shiloh.
 “The results should be permanent as long as the deeper leaking veins are also addressed.”

 Topical Creams for Hemosiderin Staining: Top Products

 In cases where the damaged vein has ceased leaking, topical creams may help speed up the healing process.
 The following creams target bruising and staining to offer quick relief without using bleaches.

 Heladerm Pro Bruise Cream

-Using arnica montana (wolf’s bane) flower extract, vitamin K, and African ginger, this cream speeds the body’s natural healing process to improve the skin’s appearance.
-Heladerm recommends application to the affected area two to three times per day for the best results.
+Using arnica montana (wolf’s bane) flower extract, vitamin K, and African ginger, this cream accelerates the body’s natural healing process to improve the skin’s appearance.
+The makers of Heladerm recommend its application to the affected area two to three times per day for best results.
 In addition to bruising, the cream may also help erase dark under-eye circles, skin discoloration, and hyperpigmentation.

 Miracle Plus Arnica Bruise Cream